Tenth International Conference on

 The GSO-2022 follows the Te Pūnaha Matatini code of conduct.

-A special journal issue on GSO is open for submissions in Entropy journal, a free media partner of GSO-2022.
+A special journal issue on GSO appears in Entropy journal, a free media partner of GSO-2022.